CityOfZion/neo-api-js/README.md

 # NEO JavaScript API

+This api library is currently being used by Neo Network Status Monitor (NeoMon)

-Interface methods provide access to JSON-RPC <b>NEO</b> Nodes as well as Rest Services to AntChain and Neon.
+Interface methods provide access to JSON-RPC <b>NEO</b> Nodes as well as lightweight Rest Services to AntChain and Neon.

 Available on [npm](https://www.npmjs.com/package/neo-api)